xtorker/PCCArena/README.md

 1. Put the whole PCC algorithm project folder under algorithms/
 2. Write a specific wrapper for it and put it under algs_wrapper/
 3. Write a YAML file for configuring any coding parameters and rate control parameters, and put it under cfgs/algs/
-4. (Optional) If the PCC algorithm need specific virtual environment, make sure to indicate the python path in the YAML file (Step 3).
+4. (Optional) If the PCC algorithm needs specific virtual environment, make sure to indicate the python path in the YAML file (Step 3).